BigDataIA-Spring2023-Team-08/project-refined-job-postings/README.md

 ## Repository Components

+## Model Selection & Comparisons

+In order to properly engineer our application & use case we had to explore the options available for us.
+We initially decided to fine-tune BERT and use it.
+However, we ran into multiple issues.
+We have also tried other models and did comparisons before selecting our final model.
+All necessary details (test code, findings, comments, models compared) can be found in this document which we have maintained: [Findings for ML models or Model as a Service](https://docs.google.com/document/d/1gTjyj82cb5uPjKOrgoDWziR6oFk9DpJVQcfjh2GHEJ4/edit?usp=sharing)

 ## Project Components

+### Scraping Jobs
+LinkedIn jobs are scraped for the three job titles considered in our application, namely, Data Analyst, Data Engineer, Data Scientist

+We will like to thank the user/group for developing this LinkedIn scraper which is available, we use this code and edit things as per our use case to perform the job scraping: [LinkedIn job scraper](https://pypi.org/project/linkedin-jobs-scraper/)

 ### FastAPI
 [FastAPI](https://fastapi.tiangolo.com/) is a modern, high-performance web framework used for building RESTful APIs in Python which enables developers to implement the REST interface to call commonly used functions for use in applications.
 In this application, the framework has been implemented to create endpoints to interact with various services.